bblodfon/gitsbe-model-analysis/docs/cascade/fit-perf-ags/index.md

 :::

 Note though that **the results are very dependent on the dataset and the observed synergies** used.
-For example, using the following observed synergies vector:
+For example, using the following observed synergies vector (we also show the previous one for comparison purposes - **3 out of 6 synergies remain the same**):

 ```r